U.S.–Japan alliance: Japanese participation in the Gulf War and the Iraq War

-Current views of the U.S.-Japan alliance in Japan
+Current views of the U.S.–Japan alliance in Japan

-Although views of the U.S.-Japan alliance were negative in Japan when it was first formed in the 1950s, acceptance of the alliance has grown over time.
-According to a 2007 poll, 73.4% of Japanese citizens appreciated the U.S.-Japan alliance and welcomed the presence of U.S. forces in Japan.
+Although views of the U.S.–Japan alliance were negative in Japan when it was first formed in the 1950s, acceptance of the alliance has grown over time.
+According to a 2007 poll, 73.4% of Japanese citizens appreciated the U.S.–Japan alliance and welcomed the presence of U.S. forces in Japan.

 However, one area where antipathy toward the alliance remains high is Okinawa, which has a much higher concentration of U.S. bases than other parts of Japan, and where protest activity against the alliance remains strong.
 Okinawa, a relatively small island, is home to 32 separate U.S. military bases comprising 74.7% of bases in Japan, with nearly 20% of Okinawan land taken up by the bases.
 After the end of the Cold War, Japan is the country with the largest number of U.S. troops outside the United States, approximately 55,000 in 2021.
 U.S. forces in Japan are under the command of United States Forces Japan.

+Japanese and U.S. defense chiefs and diplomats met in Tokyo on 28 July 2024 to enhance military cooperation and missile production amid rising threats from China.
+They reaffirmed their alliance and addressed regional security concerns involving China and North Korea.

+In January 2025, Japan's Shigeru Ishiba, the Philippines' Bongbong Marcos, and the United States' Joe Biden pledged to deepen their trilateral arrangements due to rising tensions in Asia's waters.
+They agreed to enhance economic and technological cooperation.
+At the White House, the three leaders discussed China's "dangerous and unlawful behavior in the South China Sea".